FlowFuse/device-agent/README.md

 A different config file can be specified with the `-c/--config` option.

-The file must contain the following options (these are the ones provided by FlowForge)
+The file must contain the following options (these are the ones provided by FlowFuse)

 Required options   | Description
 -------------------|---------------
-`deviceId`         | The id for the device on the FlowForge platform `token`            | Access Token to connect to the FF platform `credentialSecret` | Key to decrypt the flow credentials `forgeURL`         | The base url of the FlowForge platform
+`deviceId`         | The id for the device on the FlowFuse platform `token`            | Access Token to connect to the FF platform `credentialSecret` | Key to decrypt the flow credentials `forgeURL`         | The base url of the FlowFuse platform

 To enable MQTT connectivity, the following options are required.
 They are provided by the platform if MQTT comms are enabled.